-(ix) Low-impact design references
+(x) Low-impact design references

-The Council has developed a design guide, Low Impact Urban Design and Development Stormwater Guidelines, which is included in the Design Guide section of this document.
-This guide has been based on NZWERF On-Site Stormwater Management Guidelines which, in itself, is an acceptable design guide.
-There are several other references and publications that provide appropriate guidance on lowimpact design.
-These can be found in the referenced documents and related documents sections of NZS4404:2010.
+The Council has developed a design guide, Low Impact Urban Design and Development Stormwater Guidelines This guide has been based on NZWERF On-Site Stormwater Management Guidelines which, in itself, is an acceptable design guide.
+There are several other references and publications that provide appropriate guidance on low-impact design.
+These can be found in the referenced documents and related documents sections of NZS 4404:2010.

-When designing and constructing ponds or lakes, refer to the Greater Wellington publication So you're thinking about a pond'.
+When designing and constructing ponds or lakes, refer to the Greater Wellington publication So you're thinking about a pond.

-(x) Relevant information
+(xi) Relevant information